Top Things to Do in Park Rapids, Minnesota

 Aunt Belle's Confectionary Watch employees stir buttery caramel in copper-bottom pots, and then check out the impressive selection of fudge, turtles, truffles and nut brittles. auntbelles.com

-Character Challenge Adventure Park A 370-foot zipline ride, trapeze-style balancing bar and free-fall experience draw thrill-seekers. characterchallengecourse.com
+Character Challenge Adventure Park Thrills include a 370-foot zipline ride, trapeze-style balancing bar and free-fall experience. characterchallengecourse.com

 Heartland State Trail One of the country’s first rails-to-trails projects runs 49 miles from Park Rapids to Cass Lake.
 If you didn’t bring a bike, rent one at Northern Cycle in Park Rapids.
 Tiny Dorset is a 6.5-mile ride east; ride another 5.5 miles to reach Lake Belle Taine and Nevis, where you can pose by a giant tiger muskie. dnr.state.mn.us